willianns/MP3Splitter/README.md

 Simple tool to use ffmpeg to split a full mp3 song in multiple mp3 tracks and top level programs in C# as a POC

-### How to build
+### How to build (Windows, Linux)

 Just run dotnet build or publish

+### Requirements

+Windows - ffmpeg executables can be downloaded at official website https://www.ffmpeg.org/ Linux (Ubuntu) - Just run 'sudo apt install ffmpeg' to grab the dependency

 ### Usage

 mp3splitter.exe my_file.mp3 [options]

 Options:
--f 'required path for ffmpeg executable windows'
+-f 'required path for ffmpeg executable - for Windows only'

 Info: Please note the need to provide in the same path of mp3 file a txt file withing same name (eg. my_file.txt) containing the tracks specification per line in the following format;